gousiosg/algo-ds/README.md

-#algo-ds
+# TI3110TU - Algorithms and Data Structures

 Source code for the lecture notes for the TU Delft Algorithms and Data Structures (TI3110TU) minor course.
 The course language is Python.
-The course was given in the year 2017 -- 2018.
+The course was given in the academic year 2017 -- 2018.

 ## Dependencies

-The notes are prepared using Rmarkdown.
+The course materials are prepared using [RMarkdown](https://rmarkdown.rstudio.com).

-On MacOSX, you need to install the following dependencies to get going.
+On MacOSX, with [Homebrew](https://brew.sh) installed, you need to install the following dependencies to get going.

 ```bash
 # Install R